jp-chl/66DaysOfK8s/challenge/week01/day1/README.md

 ubuntu@node3:~$ sudo k0s worker $TOKEN # Copy token from master
 ```

-After a while you will see all nodes available:
+After a while you will see the all nodes in Ready state:

 ```bash
 $ kubectl get nodes